-What's the difference between Classes and Appointments?
 What's a Class Type?
 What's an Appointment Type?

 The Classes/Appointments section allows you to manage your one-on-one appointments and your class timetable in TeamUp, all from one place!